jjwatt/learnxinyminutes-docs/c.html.markdown

 // Constants are written in all-caps out of convention, not requirement
 #define DAYS_IN_YEAR 365

-// Enumeration constants are also ways to declare constants.
-// All statements must end with a semicolon enum days {SUN, MON, TUE, WED, THU, FRI, SAT};
+// Enumerations are another way to declare constants. enum days {SUN, MON, TUE, WED, THU, FRI, SAT};
 // SUN gets 0, MON gets 1, TUE gets 2, etc.

+// enum days {...} is an enum declaration statement.
+// All statements must end with a semicolon

 // Enumeration values can also be specified enum days {SUN = 1, MON, TUE, WED = 99, THU, FRI, SAT};